NickColley/design-of-forms/src/the-form-in-print/the-layout-of-the-printed-matter/index.md

 (6) Sketch punched holes or perforations with a marginal explanation.

-(7) If asmall number of copies is needed for testing purposes or to show to persons responsible for the work, draft on a translucent paper and make copies by the dyeline process.
+(7) If a small number of copies is needed for testing purposes or to show to persons responsible for the work, draft on a translucent paper and make copies by the dyeline process.